globulion/slv/Inputs.md

     (CAMM) by *Coulomb.py* routines requires such basis sets (there is no code for spherical Gaussians as for now unfortunately).
 In *Gaussian* program the usage of Cartesian basis can be achieved either by specifying `iop(3/8=2)` anywhere in task specification or `6D/10F` just after basis set querry.
+  - **If your vibrational probe molecule is linear** you have to use a specific tool for creation of anharmonic file.
+In Gaussian it is not possible to run the anharmonic analysis task for linear molecules.
+See the link [here](https://github.com/globulion/slv/blob/master/doc/linear_molecules.md) to find easy instructions how to prepare anharmonic file in these circumstances.

 --------
 Having the files with geometry (e.g. `nma.xyz`) and anharmonic analysis (e.g. `nma-anh.log`) created